datagrok-ai/public/help/govern/access-control/data-connection-credentials.md

 ---
 title: "Secrets managers"
+format: mdx
-sidebar_position: 5
+sidebar_position: 2
 ---

-When you [add a data connection](databases/databases.md#adding-connection) you can use Amazon Web Services Secrets Manager to store, manage, and retrieve secrets.
-Alternatively, you can use the [Datagrok's Credentials Management Service](../govern/security.md#credentials).
+When you [add a data connection](../../access/databases/databases.md#adding-connection) you can use Amazon Web Services Secrets Manager to store, manage, and retrieve secrets.
+Alternatively, you can use the Datagrok's [credentials management systems](access-control.md#credentials-management-system).

 ## Setting up connection with AWS Secrets Manager